 22/5/08 Just back from three days sailing - we went to Poole harbour and ventured all the way up the river Frome to Wareham, where we briefly ran aground.
 The regulator adaptor was waiting on the doormat when we got back, so I think that I now have everything I need to prepare for a steam test.
 The regulator adaptor consists of two cranks, one hanging down from the regulator valve with a slot to take a pin on the other shorter crank which hangs down from the operating spindle.

 24/5/08 The photo shows the regulator adaptor cranks fitted to the valve and operating spindle.
 The instructions suggest shortening and hammering over the flat end of the spindle to retain the crank, but I'll silver solder mine.
 There's a fair amount of free play where the other crank fits over the flats on the valve spindle, so I'll probably silver solder the crank to the brass collar and then fit a taper pin through the collar and valve spindle.
 I've assembled the complete regulator linkage and it does just about work, but the valve is fairly stiff, particularly at the point where it closes, and this puts undue strain on the linkage - the rods along the side of the boiler are prone to flex out of line, one of them being in compression whether opening or closing the regulator.
 I'm a bit concerned that it may get even stiffer when the PTFE in the valve expands at working temperature.
 I might try making a slightly longer crank for the outside of the smokebox - this is only 8mm long and doesn't give much leverage.
 The red-lined gauge glass and spare injector union that I ordered from Polly arrived this morning.
 I see that Steamfittings are now advertising injectors, so it may be that these will be delivered via Modelworks before too long.
+26/5/08 I've silver soldered the regulator adaptor cranks and experimented with a 12mm crank on the outside of the smokebox, which feels much better - it only opens the valve to about 60 degrees but this seems to be plenty of aperture when compared with the cross section of the superheater pipes, so I'll make a proper crank of this length.
+I've refitted the drain cock operating rod, which I'd left off some time ago - it's quite tricky to fit without being able to turn the loco upside down, and I had to bend the rod a bit and also open out the three guides under the horn stretchers in order to get it to operate reasonably freely and not foul the ashpan shutter spindle.
+I'm now starting to refit the boiler fittings and cladding prior to fitting the boiler and superheaters to the frames for a steam test.
+I've reduced the head thickness of one of my blanking plugs and will fit this into the left-hand side of the firebox under the cladding to plug the superfluous blowdown valve hole.

 28/5/08 I've fitted the boiler and superheaters and smokebox pipework as shown in this photo.
 I filed the upper edges of the steam pipe holes in the smokebox to allow the pipes to line up with the superheaters.
 These holes will need sealing later with some fire cement or similar to stop air leaks interfering with the draughting.
 It's quite a struggle to get the superheaters to fit, and I had to slacken the smokebox mounting bolts right off to manoeuvre them over the steam pipes.
 I discarded the long snifter pipe shown in the contents photo at the top of this page and fitted one end of the T-piece straight onto the snifter valve, behind the right hand steam pipe in this photo, and then ran the two short pipes from the T-piece to the fittings on the superheater pipes.
 I also fitted the blower pipe to its smokebox fitting behind the left hand steam pipe in the photo, and bent it to point up the chimney alongside the blastpipe.
 This was all extremely fiddly and it helped a great deal that I hadn't permanently pinned the smokebox door ring to the front of the smokebox.
 I hope that I don't have to remove the boiler again prior to steaming.